stablekernel/aqueduct/source/docs/db/json_columns.md

 final event = await query.insert();
 ```

-In the above, the argument to `Document.from` will be JSON-encoded and stored in the database for column `contents`.
+In the above, the argument to `Document` will be JSON-encoded and stored in the database for column `contents`.
 If the object can't be encoded as JSON, an exception will be thrown.

 ### Fetching Rows with Document Properties